I beg to move, That the Bill be now read a Second time.

 My hon.
 Friend raises a really important point.
-It is the fact that people feel so self-conscious, but it is also about how, by embracing who you are, you take the consequences of your actions.
+It is the fact that people feel so self-conscious, but it is also about how, by embracing who we are, we take the consequences of our actions.
 We all fail at times—we cannot always look beautiful, and we sometimes make disastrous decisions about what we are wearing and how we look—but that is how we grow and learn, and that is how we become strong.
 We become strong individuals in our life by learning through our mistakes and so forth.
 It is about turning up with the wrong frock or the wrong jacket on, putting too much lipstick on, or just looking flipping awful some days.
 Am I allowed to say “flipping” in here?
-That is what it is about, and it makes you a strong character.
-Manufacturing who you are does not make you resilient for life, and I think that is a very important point.
+That is what it is about, and it makes us strong characters.
+Manufacturing who we are does not make us resilient for life, and I think that is a very important point.

 The growth in non-surgical treatments increases the need for consumer protection, and I believe it is important to work with stakeholders to strengthen the regulation of cosmetic procedures, so that only regulated health professionals may administer botox or dermal fillers to under-18s, which may be required for medical reasons.
 It concerned me greatly when I heard about the impact on and damage to that person.
 The story was quite heartbreaking.